AirshipCMS/Docs/Quickstart-Guide.md

 Refresh both your live site url in one tab `(https://mysite.airshipcms.io)` and your local site url in another tab `(http://localhost:9001)`.

 Local Site:

 <img width="500" alt="CMS Homepage Initial" src="https://airshipcms.io/assets/media/quickstart-guide/browser-local-edit-template.jpg">

 Live Site (same as before):

 <img width="500" alt="CMS Homepage Initial" src="https://airshipcms.io/assets/media/quickstart-guide/browser-live-edit-content.jpg">

 You will see that the markup has changed only in the _local instance of your site_.
 This is because in your local site, the page is rendered based on **local files** & **published content**, whereas the published site renders **published files** & **published content**.

 ## 12. See available properties and fields for a page with `{{{help}}}`.
-On the `root.html` template and add following markup at the very top of your page.
+On the `root.html` template add following markup at the very top of your page.
 Save the file.
 ```
 {{{help}}}
 ```